 EA Play is available on PC, Xbox, and Playstation platforms.
 There’s an additional EA Play Pro service just for PC games, which offers unlimited access to the publisher’s newest games, plus all of extra DLC content.
 It costs $14.99 a month or $99.99 a year.

 EA and Microsoft have now added EA Play in the Xbox Game Pass Ultimate bundle for no additional cost.
 Both Xbox and PC games from EA Play are included.
 Some EA Play games are also available on Microsoft’s Cloud game streaming service for Android devices.
 EA Play is also available at no additional cost for people who just sign up for Microsoft’s Xbox Game Pass for PC service.

 Unlike Xbox Game Pass or EA Play, this service is strictly for PC owners.
 Ubisoft+ offers PC gamers access to over 100 games for the price of $14.99 a month.
 That price does include new games from Ubisoft the day they are released, plus you get the full versions of those games, including any additional DLC content.
 It also offers early access and betas for upcoming games.

 Ubisoft is best known for long-running franchises like Assassin’s Creed, Watch Dogs, Far Cry, Rainbow Six, and more.
 There’s a good mix of action and strategy titles on the service.
 There are games dating back more than two decades, so you can also get a nostalgia fix for classic PC games.

 Sony previously put together a solid subscription service in PlayStation Now (or PS Now).
-It includes an enormous library of over 800 PS2, PS3, and PS4 games to play on your console or stream on PC.
+It included an enormous library of over 800 PS2, PS3, and PS4 games to play on your console or stream on PC.
 It even includes some big hitters like Horizon Zero Dawn and The Last of Us.
 It also had Playstation Plus, which included giving PS5 and PS4 gamers two free games a month for as long as they had a subscription.